-- Pulse Width Modulation (PWM) mode, which generates pulses of a specified width and duty cycle - External Event Counter mode, which counts occurrences of an external event - Standard Input Capture mode, which measures the elapsed time between occurrences of external events - Difference Input Capture mode, which automatically measures the difference between edges.
+- · Pulse Width Modulation (PWM) mode, which generates pulses of a specified width and duty cycle - · External Event Counter mode, which counts occurrences of an external event - Standard Input Capture mode, which measures the elapsed time between occurrences of external events - · Difference Input Capture mode, which automatically measures the difference between edges.

-Timer 1 contains a 16-bit timer/counter register (TMR1), a 16-bit auto-reload/capture register (T1RA), a secondary 16-bit auto-reload register (T1RB), and an 8-bit control register (T1CNTRL).
+Timer 1 contains a 16-bit timer/counter register (TMR1), a 16-bit auto-reload/capture register (T1RA), a secondary 16-bit autoreload register (T1RB), and an 8-bit control register (T1CNTRL).
 All register are memory-mapped for simple access through the core with both the 16-bit registers organized as a pair of 8-bit register bytes {TMR1HI, TMR1LO}, {T1RAHI, T1RALO}, and {T1RBHI, T1RBLO}.
 Depending on the operating mode, the timer contains an external input or output (T1) that is multiplexed with the I/O pin G2.
-By default, the TMR1 is reset to 0x000.
+By default, the TMR1 is reset to 0xFFFF, T1RA/T1RB is reset to 0x0000, and T1CNTRL is reset to 0x00.

 The timer can be started or stopped through the T1CNTRL register bit T1C0.
 When running, the timer counts down (decrements) every clock cycle.
 Depending on the operating mode, the timer's clock is either the instruction clock or a transition on the T1 input.
-In addition, occurrences of timer underflow (transitions from 0x0000 to 0xFFF/T1RA/T1RB value) can either generate an interrupt and/or toggle the T1 output pin.
+In addition, occurrences of timer underflow (transitions from 0x0000 to 0xFFFF/T1RA/T1RB value) can either generate an interrupt and/or toggle the T1 output pin.